 Moving to Italy

 If you’re planning on moving to Italy, then you’ve come to the right place.
 This page offers you advice and information that will answer all of your questions on moving to Italy: moving costs, Brexit and Italian life.
-If you would like more information on the cost of moving abroad, take a look at our international moving costs for 2018 page.
+If you would like more information on the cost of moving abroad, take a look at our international moving costs page.

 There are so many things to think about when moving abroad, one of the most important things being visas.
 If you would like to find out more things that you should consider before moving to Italy, visit our moving abroad page.
 Luckily, if you’re a UK citizen, you don’t require any visas for Italy.
 If you’re a non-EU national, you can also travel to Italy without a visa, as long as your stay is no longer than three months.
 If you are planning on moving to Italy permanently, then you will have to apply for a residence permit.